-Let’s start by examining the history of fake news, and how that history ties into Google.
+Let’s start by examining the history of tackle fake news, and how that history ties into Google.

 Google has always wanted to provide news stories to the general public.
 Even in its early stages of development, you could search for a topic and see a range of news stories listed in Google’s “News” section.
 This was a valuable informational tool, and it added to Google’s trustworthiness in the eyes of users.

-The internet is essentially an open forum where anyone can write a story and popularize it on social media—regardless of inherent accuracy.
+The internet is essentially an open forum where anyone can write a story and popularize it on social media accounts—regardless of inherent accuracy.
 As you might imagine, this led to some interesting results in the “news” section.